amitosh2578/Main/README.md

 <hr style="height:2px;border-width:0;color:gray;background-color:gray">

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/amitosh2578/amitosh2578)*
+*NOTE: These Languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats](https://github.com/amitosh2578/amitosh2578)*

 <a href="https://github.com/amitosh2578">